forntoh/LcdMenu/docs/source/overview/items/input-charset.rst

 When the ``Pass`` menu item is selected, an input field will be displayed on the screen, allowing the user to enter a string value.
 The input value will be restricted to the characters specified in the charset.

+With graphical renderers that expose ``GraphicalValueSelectionRenderer``, character preview and selection are rendered through the value-area highlight, so charset cycling remains visible without relying on a text cursor blinker.

 .. image:: images/item-charset-input.gif
     :width: 400px
     :alt: Example of a charset input menu item